 Cherry tomatoes are especially well suited to growing in containers.
 If you like them as much as we do, be sure to check out our best tips for growing cherry tomatoes in pots.

 Peppers are another veggie that enjoys a lot of sun and heat.
-They need consistent watering and good drainage.
+They need consistent watering and good drainage, especially when growing them in pots.

 As a bonus, these plants come in a variety of fruiting colors and will add a beautiful splash of color to your patio or entryway.